Trachyaretaon carmelae: In terraristics

 Trachyaretaon carmelae does not make high demands on the keeping conditions in the terrarium.
 It can easily be fed on the leaves of bramble.
 In addition, oak, firethorn, ivy and hazel are also accepted.
 A slightly moist soil layer a few centimeters thick or a correspondingly filled flower pot must be present in the terrarium to enable the females to lay their eggs.
-Temperatures from 22 °C and a humidity of 75 %, which can be achieved by regular spraying with water, are sufficient for breeding.
+Temperatures from 22 °C and a humidity of 75%, which can be achieved by regular spraying with water, are sufficient for breeding.

 The species is listed by the Phasmid Study Group under PSG number 255 and will continue to be referred to as Trachyaretaon brueckneri, as the breeding stock goes back to the specimens introduced by Conle and Hennemann, it must be correctly referred to as Trachyaretaon carmelae 'Calayan Island'.

-A female's wrist bite has been documented by Philip Edward Bragg, a behavior which is rather unusual for stick insects.
+A female's bite in the wrist has been documented by Philip Edward Bragg, a behavior which is rather unusual for stick insects.